What Happens After Breast Cancer Surgery?

 - Probability of living free of disease through surgery alone

-- Options for radiation therapy
+- Options for hormonal therapy, chemotherapy or radiation therapy

 - Additional imaging studies indicated, if any

 - Impacts of standard therapies as well as new therapies

 - Novel therapies or clinical trials for which you qualify